-“As soon as you are NFA – of No Fixed Abode – you become invisible…..”
+“As soon as you are NFA – of No Fixed Abode – you become invisible….”
 Big Issue Vendor

-We believe in a 'hand up not a hand out', and recognise that earning an income is often only the first step on a persons' journey away from homelessness.
-Our charity work for people who are homeless focuses on delivering brighter futures, boosting self esteem and helping vendors to reclaim their citizenship.
+We operate an open door policy and work with individuals who have made the first step to try and work themselves out of homelessness.
+Our charity work focuses on delivering brighter futures, boosting self esteem and helping vendors to reclaim their citizenship.

 What We Fund

 Our service team supports vendors to determine their own paths towards a better future and then connects them with local services to achieve it.
 We provide vendors with bespoke support to help them address the issues that may have contributed to their housing insecurity, or the issues that have arisen as a result.
 We enable vendors to: open bank accounts, access health services, find accommodation, meet their aspirations and reconnect with families and friends, volunteer, train, learn and start their own enterprises and find paid work.

 Our approach as ‘brokers’ allows us to work at a volume and scale that ensures value for money as well as meaningful achievements; ‘brokerage’ is flexible, it allows us to access a multitude of service partners and form new relationships as the ‘needs’ of the vending population change.
 Last year the average full cost of a positive outcome for a Big Issue vendors was just £105 compared to £150 in 2014/15.

 Year on year we are improving our effectiveness and impact.
 Last year our services team worked with nearly 2,200 Big Issue Vendors, achieving over 8,460 positive steps forward in their journeys away from homelessness – our highest record yet.